 General Technical Detail Date: ________

-Enclose 3 copies of site electrical One-Line Diagram showing the configuration of all generating facility equipment, current and potential circuits, and protection and control schemes with a Massachusetts registered professional engineer (PE) stamp.
-The Company will accept an electronic version of this information, in which case only 1 paper copy needs to be submitted to the Company.

-Enclose 3 copies of any applicable site documentation that indicates the precise physical location of the proposed generating facility (e.g., USGS topographic map or other diagram or documentation).
-The Company will accept an electronic version of this information, in which case only 1 paper copy needs to be submitted to the Company.
+Enclose 3 copies, or send 1 electronic copy, of site electrical One-Line Diagram showing the configuration of all generating facility equipment, current and potential circuits, and protection and control schemes with a Massachusetts registered professional engineer (PE) stamp.
+Enclose 3 copies, or send 1 electronic copy, of any applicable site documentation that indicates the precise physical location of the proposed generating facility (e.g., USGS topographic map or other diagram or documentation).

 Proposed Location of Protective Interface Equipment on Property: (Include Address if Different from Application Address)